joohkim88/homelab/Change Log/V1 Roadmap.md

 #### Tower

-    Replace Mini SAS - SATA cable to 90 degree one
+    Replace Mini SAS SFF-8087 to SATA cable to 90 degree one

 ## V 1.2.0 Checklist